diodaberjalan/NS-NN-PP/README.md

 This project is licensed under the MIT License

+## Citation
+If this repository is useful for you, consider cite [in prep]

 ## References
 Read, J. S., Lackey, B. D., Owen, B. J., & Friedman, J. L. (2009).
 Constraints on a phenomenologically parametrized neutron-star equation of state.
 Physical Review D—Particles, Fields, Gravitation, and Cosmology, 79(12), 124032.